ryanrolds/picar/README.md

 * Car being driven by CNN
 * Repair IR Obst. and save sensor data in image
 * Get 10k frames classified
+* Try taking AlexNet weights, cutting off unneded output layer nodes, freezing all layers but the output layer and retrain
+* Switch to TensorFlow

 ### TODO

-* Try taking AlexNet weights, cutting off unneded output layer nodes, freezing all layers but the output layer and retrain
+* Move brin and car from lock-step to multi-threaded
+* Update classifiaction program to highlight images with obst.
 * Intergrator Lidar module
-* Switch to Caffe2
-* Update classifiaction program to highlight images with obst.
 * Create behavior tree (car)

 ## Setup